ErectusDAO (YUGE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ErectusDAO Historical Price

-According to the latest data gathered on ErectusDAO live price page, the current price of ErectusDAO is 0.202968USD.
+According to the latest data gathered on ErectusDAO live price page, the current price of ErectusDAO is 0.193026USD.
 The circulating supply of ErectusDAO(YUGE) is

 In the past 24 hours, ErectusDAO has shown a price movement of